 See related: segments, sections, and pieces.
-Traditionally programs would mean, the entire collection of segments or pieces involved in a release i.e. The Program: “Job Embedded Professional Development” includes the segments Definition of Job Embedded PD, Approaches to Job Embedded PD, On-demand tools, Benefits for Administrators, etc… At times we may slip and call a segment a program, but generally it means the collection of segments under a certain release.
+Traditionally programs would mean, the entire collection of segments or pieces involved in a release i.e. The Program: “Job-Embedded Professional Development” includes the segments Definition of Job-Embedded PD, Approaches to Job-Embedded PD, On-demand tools, Benefits for Administrators, etc. At times we may slip and call a segment a program, but generally it means the collection of segments under a certain release.

 Production: